-Tao Yin is an ancient system of exercise.
-It is the Chinese equivalent to yoga predating chi kung.
+Take control of your health with Tao Yin an ancient self empowering exercise system.
+Tao Yin is the Chinese equivalent to yoga pre-dating chi kung.
 It is part of Taoist cultivation and is also used in traditional Chinese medicine to treat and aide recovery from illness.
 A very effective way to stay relaxed, fit and healthy.

 Tao Yin consists of a series of lying, sitting and moving postures and stretches.
 These exercises stimulate the Chi flow, strengthen the muscles and tendons and increase flexibility.
 Combining breathing techniques and meditation you experience directly the flow of the life force in your body.

 It is characterised by an interchange between movement and stillness.
 The period of rest between each exercise allows you time to feel how your energy has been affected or to guide chi to the area of the body or energy system you are working on.

 Tao Yin emphasises flexibility and strength of the spine, psoas muscle and sacroiliac joint and initiation of movement from the lower abdomen.
 By learning to breathe and move from the Tan Tien (lower abdomen), body and mind become more efficient and you find you have more energy to spend each day.

 Benefits of the practice: